HiPerCoRe/KTT/OnboardingGuide.md

 * ConfigurationDuration - tuning stops after a configuration with execution time below the specified threshold is found.
 * ConfigurationFraction - tuning stops after exploring the specified fraction of configuration space.
 * TuningDuration - tuning stops after the specified duration has passed.
+* FailureCount - tuning stops after reaching the specified number of failed kernel runs.
+* FailureFraction - tuning stops after the specified fraction of kernel runs has failed.
+* UnionCondition - combines multiple stop conditions; tuning stops when any of the combined conditions is fulfilled.

 The stop condition API is public, allowing users to create their own stop conditions.
 All of the built-in conditions are implemented in public API, so it is possible to modify them as well.